SoloDevNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 # TL;DR.

-This post provides an overview of various technologies used in the digital world.
-It covers Python and Git for coding, Docker and LXC for creating virtual environments, AnythingLLM and Ollama for AI capabilities, and Cloudflare and Streamlit for web hosting and data management.
-It emphasizes the importance of understanding these technologies to excel in the online landscape.
+This post provides an overview of the various technologies I use in this blog.
+This list is *not* extensive, yet still emphasizes the importance of understanding, and applying, technology.
+If I want to excel in the continually-evolving development landscape, then quickly adapting to new tech needs to be an integral part of my daily routine.

 # An Introduction.

-Using a template provides a standard layout the helps with parsing the content of my posts.
-This blueprint continues to evolve as new methods of presenting information are adopted.
+Using a template provides a layout that helps with parsing the content of my posts.
+This blueprint evolves as I adopt new ways of presenting my content to the world.
+This list will expand as I also adopt new tech that solves common problems.

-> The purpose of this post is to centralise the short descriptions, and attributions, that are used as segment headings in my articles.
+> The purpose of this post is to centralise the descriptions of the technologies I employ in my solutions.

 # The Big Picture.

+As part of my layout, there's a common section where I describe a technology that I use.
+As a result of containing each post in my blog as a separate entity, many of the summaries that I use are repeated throughout my blog.
+Having a repository of all of these outlines makes creating new post much easier, because then I can mix these technical tools in subtle, or complex, ways.

-As part of my ever-evolving layout, I've decided to centralise a specific part of my template.
-Below are small descriptions of specific technologies that are used to preface new coding and/or operations segments in my posts.
+Below are descriptions of many technologies that I use to build my solutions.

 # What is Anaconda and Miniconda?